herman-rogers/angular-bazel-monorepo/README.md

 Bazel WORKSPACE at the root then all libraries in `packages/`, all apps in `projects/`, and all bazel specific tools in `tools/`.

-Each package / project as its own tsconfig along with its own dependency chain (package.json / node_modules).
+Each angular project in projects (and the shared library in packages) has its own package.json, node_modules, and tsconfig.

+The javascript library and typescript library use normal bazel rules and only contain a tsconfig.json.

 The current structure is: